mjhaahr/RGB-LED-Pendant/README.md

 - The [Only Pendant](https://github.com/mjhaahr/RGB-LED-Pendant/tree/Only_Pendant) branch features a much-simplified design, with only the LED Matrix and no control board, it functions the same as a normal NeoPixel matrix.
 - A future version may replace the BNO055 with a more up-to-date IMU (and one that is NRND) and move the orientation calculation onto the main MCU
 - A future design may include an onboard battery and charger (would likely require enlarging the board)
+- V1 Hardware was Fabricated at JLCPCB, during standup it was found that a strapping pin was forgotten (GPIO8), for the V1 hardware a 8.06kΩ 0603 pull-up resistor was added across pins 4 and 6 of U4, this was fixed in the next revision with a 10kΩ closer to the MCU Module (U1)